 Now Marisa coordinates the radio programming on KCBX's network of FM broadcast frequencies.
 In addition, she leads efforts to develop new content on digital media.
 Marisa also co-hosts the Thursday night Americana music program The Road Home, and contributes interviews to Wednesday afternoon public affairs program Issues and Ideas.

-Marisa is an amateur percussionist, enjoys cooking, watching movies and attending live concerts, and lives in Los Osos with her partner Patti and two giant Chihuahuas, Lou and Lily.
+Marisa is an amateur percussionist, enjoys cooking, watching movies and attending live concerts, and lives in Los Osos with her partner Patti and Chihuahua-terrier mix, Lily.